RROxford/new-theme/_initiatives/OxFOSS.md

 with a focus on research software written at the University of Oxford.

-- **What can we do as a local FOSS community to advocate locally for FOSS?
-For which outcomes and at what levels?**
+- **What can we do as a local FOSS community to advocate locally for FOSS?**
 _16/11 3PM-4PM - Discussion_

 OxFOSS aims to create and foster a friendly and inclusive community of people concerned with issues regarding